Where to Save My Files

 WinSCP is a free, open-source Secure FTP client for Windows.
 Its main function is secure file transfer between a local and a remote computer.
 It also offers basic file manager functionality.
 WinSCP uses Secure Shell (SSH) and supports SFTP and SCP protocols.
 See the EOS Remoteaccess page for more information on using WinSCP.

-Note: DO NOT leave your work on the hard drive of the VCL Windows XP environment.
+Note: DO NOT leave your work on the local hard drive of the VCL environments.
+After the reserations have ended, the machines are reloaded with another image which essentially destroys any data left.
 What happens when I leave my work on the VCL machine?

-Where should I save my files when connecting to Realm Solaris or Realm Red Hat Enterprise Linux?
+Where should I save my files when connecting to Realm Red Hat Enterprise Linux?

-When you connect to a Realm Unix/Linux computer your files are stored in your AFS Home Directory.
-It is exactly the same environment as when you login locally to a Realm Unix/Linux lab machine in one of the Eos labs.
+When you connect to a Realm Linux computer, your files are stored in your AFS Home Directory.
+It is exactly the same environment as when you login locally to a Realm Linux lab machine in one of the Eos labs.

-Where should I save my files when connecting to Non-Realm Red Hat Enterprise Linux?
+Where should I save my files when connecting to Non-Realm Linux?

 The home directory on a non-realm machine is not your AFS Home Directory.
 Instead, it is a temporary one that is created on the remote server.
 In order to save your work you need to copy it off of the remote server.
 Instructions for how to copy it to AFS are available at the the EOS Remoteaccess page.